Symmetry-reduced model reduction of shift-equivariant systems via operator inference: Introduction

 To construct ROMs for shift-equivariant systems, a common approach is the (Petrov-)Galerkin projection onto spatial modes obtained via proper orthogonal decomposition (POD)~\cite{Sirovich1987, Berkooz1993}.
-However, for traveling solutions, the optimal POD modes that preserve the symmetry are Fourier modes~\cite{Sirovich1987}, which offer limited additional insight, especially when the underlying PDEs are already simulated using spectral methods.
+However, for traveling solutions, the optimal POD modes are Fourier modes~\cite{Berkooz1993, Holmes2012}, which offer limited additional insight, especially when the underlying PDEs are already simulated using Fourier spectral methods.
 Moreover, many Fourier modes are typically required to accurately represent propagating solutions, even if the shape of the traveling solution remains relatively constant.
-This inefficiency stems from POD’s assumption that spatiotemporal data can be separated into spatial modes and temporal coefficients, which fails for solutions with spatial drift over time.
-Consequently, the solution manifold has a large Kolmogorov $n$-width, meaning that the projection error onto a $n$-dimensional linear subspace decays slowly~\cite{Greif2019}.
-To address this, various methods have been developed to better capture the transport nature of these systems.
-Template fitting~\cite{Kirby1992}, also called the method of slices~\cite{Rowley2000, Rowley-nl03,Willis2013, Budanur2015}, removes spatial drift by aligning solution snapshots against a ``template,'' converting propagating structures into stationary profiles.
-These aligned profiles can then be accurately represented with fewer POD modes.
-This idea has been widely used in studying exact coherent structures in fluid flows, and forms the basis of the symmetry-reduced Galerkin ROM (SR-Galerkin ROM), where the dynamics of the non-drifting profiles are modeled in low dimensions and the original solution is recovered via a reconstruction equation that tracks the spatial displacement in real time.
-Other approaches aim to directly model the traveling solutions using adaptive basis functions.
-The shifted POD (sPOD) algorithm~\cite{Reiss2019}, for example, represents the solution using snapshot-wise shifted POD modes with optimized shifting amount.
-Similarly, the method of unsupervised traveling wave identification with shifting and truncation (UnTWIST)~\cite{Mendible2020} learns the shifting amount as a time-dependent function from a predefined library during training.
-While these methods effectively extract low-rank structure, they are limited to analysis of the training data and do not generalize easily for predictive modeling of new solutions, since the shifting information is not dynamically inferred in the forecast stage.
-To overcome this drawback, an online model reduction framework was proposed in~\cite{Peherstorfer2020_online_adaptive_basis}, where the POD basis is adaptively updated during time integration via low-rank corrections.
-This allows the ROM to dynamically track solution evolution without relying on precomputed shifts, enabling better generalization to unseen states.
+This inefficiency stems from POD’s assumption that spatiotemporal data can be separated into spatial modes and temporal coefficients.
+Consequently, the solution manifold has a large Kolmogorov $n$-width, meaning that the projection error onto an $n$-dimensional linear subspace decays slowly~\cite{Greif2019}.